Predicting where 6 top unsigned 2019 football recruits will commit

 Kayvon Thibodeaux, five-star DE, Thousand Oaks (Calif.)
 Christian

-Kayvon Thibodeaux is one of the best defensive end prospects in the nation.
+Thibodeaux is one of the best prospects in the nation.
 He is 6’4, 240, and has elite burst off of the edge.
 He has strongly considered Alabama, Florida State, and Oregon throughout the process, and has also visited Florida and USC.

 Prediction: Oregon seemed to have all the momentum following its upset win over Washington with Thibodeaux visiting.
 But there has been some recent slight optimism out of the Alabama and Florida State camps.
 With low confidence, I’ll say he sticks on the West Coast and signs with the Ducks.
 (Correct)